Street cats in China: Cultural impact

+A viral gif of Mr. Fresh side-eyeing the camera.

 Some street cats seen on the Hello Street Cat feeders have become popular on the global internet, especially as internet memes.
 One such example is "Mr. Fresh", an orange tabby cat who was seen making a "side eye" expression towards the camera.
 The nickname was given to him when internet users observed that he would only eat freshly-replenished food.
 Threats were made towards Mr. Fresh by local cat torture rings, and an eye infection prompted cat activists to rescue him.
 It was eventually decided that Mr. Fresh would be adopted out.

 An English-speaking fan wiki has been created in order to document the various cats, who are given silly nicknames based on their appearance and behavior, such as "The Gluttonous Beast" and "Brother Calm".
 Another fanmade website named Meow.Camera allows for viewing of Hello Street Cat cameras from the web.
 Drink chain Naixue has appointed some of the internet-famous cats as "ambassadors" for the brand based on user nominations and voting.